pythonicmux/michaelsoft-chip8/README.md

  7 8 9 E         A S D F
  A 0 B F         Z X C V
 ```
-I haven't actually played all the ROMs out there yet, but from the ones I've messed around with, keys 123,QWE and ASD on the computer keyboard generally dictate movement for the player in the games.
+I haven't actually played all the ROMs out there yet, but from the ones I've messed around with, keys 123, QWE and ASD on the computer keyboard generally dictate movement for the player in the games.
 Have fun!